 Building on strong track records in New York, Chicago, New Orleans, and Washington D.C., Marilyn Sneiderman poised AVODAH for new growth, adding corps members in Washington D.C. in 2011, and an additional site in Washington Heights, New York in 2012.

 In the summer of 2014, Marilyn Sneiderman returned to her roots in the labor movement, opening up an opportunity for a new Executive Director at the helm.
 In January, Cheryl Cook became AVODAH's third Executive Director.
 A longtime leader in the Jewish communal world, Cheryl has brought 25 years of experience to the role, most recently serving as COO of Hazon for 9 years, a time of tremendous growth for the Jewish environmental organization.

 Cheryl has come on board during a time of thriving and growth for AVODAH.
 In 2014, we launched the AVODAH Fellowship for emerging leaders in New York City, our first new program since our founding in 1998.
 The Fellowship provides leadership development and community-building to early career professionals in the antipoverty field - the "AVODAH Experience" for those who never participated in the Service Corps.
-Additionally, our alumni network now has more than 700 members across the country, 75% of whom continue to work full-time in the field of social justice, including several members of AVODAH's professional staff.
+Additionally, our alumni network now has close to 800 members across the country, 75% of whom continue to work full-time in the social justice space, including several members of AVODAH's professional staff.